-&lt;sup>3 In Germany causality was established in several cases on the basis of prima facie proof.
+3 In Germany causality was established in several cases on the basis of prima facie proof.
 This means that the victim has the burden of proof for the defective product and the alleged damage, and "general experience" is decisive for the casual relationship.
-Idem
+Idem the odd unit defence and maintained the product development risk defence6.
+Depending also on the interpretation of such a defence, we can classify the European liability regime as one based on fault or not.

-&lt;sup>4 Directive 1999/34/CE (Journal Officiel n° L 141, 4.06.99)
+4 Directive 1999/34/CE (Journal Officiel n° L 141, 4.06.99)

-&lt;sup>5 Actually there are a number of cases where the dangers of products were known by producers long before serious harms occured.
+5 Actually there are a number of cases where the dangers of products were known by producers long before serious harms occured.
 Cfr.
 Burrows (1994), p.75.